QUT-Motorsport-Admin/qut-motorsport.github.io/README.md

 * Impliment this: https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html
     * Its file spliting, it allows each page to be its own bundle.
 Will dramaticly decrease loading times

+* Impliment page transition animations: https://github.com/reactjs/react-transition-group
+    * Functionality is the most important of course, but who doesn't want some slick transition animations?